 The concept of muscle memory is simple.
 Take a piano player: as beginners, their fingers fumble across the keys, their timing is off and they sound awful.
-But, over time they practice the same song hundreds of time, and eventually their fingers play without much conscious involvement.
+But, over time they practice the same song hundreds of time, and eventually, their fingers play without much conscious involvement.

-That’s because their brain has strengthened the network of signals that becomes activated when they play that song, so they don’t have to involve their frontal cortex (rational thought) in their next move, the brain just knows what’s next and sends the message along to the fingers.
+That’s because their brain has strengthened the network of signals that become activated when they play that song, so they don’t have to involve their frontal cortex (rational thought) in their next move, the brain just knows what’s next and sends the message along to the fingers.

-Piano players, including this one, will warn that, “If you don’t bother correcting your mistakes when you play, you’ll form memories of the wrong habits– this is deadly.”
+Piano players, including this one, will warn that “If you don’t bother correcting your mistakes when you play, you’ll form memories of the wrong habits– this is deadly.”

 When you engage in an activity (any activity) dozens or hundreds of times, you strengthen that activity’s neural networks in the basal ganglia and the brain stem, essentially automating it.
-That’s why you want make sure that the activities you are engaging in are the habits you want to form.
+That’s why you want to make sure that the activities you are engaging in are the habits you want to form.
 And, conversely, when you’re in the process of building a habit, you want to make sure that you’re building it right, from the ground up.

 That’s why it’s important to meditate every day, even if for just two minutes a day.
 Since two minutes of meditation doesn’t sound like a particularly daunting task, you can attribute more motivational resources to all the other steps involved: loading an app, getting into a meditation stance, setting an alarm, etc. Those are the difficult parts of building the habit, and yet make up a huge portion of the habit.